 Students pursuing the Doctor of Philosophy degree in various fields of environmental science are eligible for the Fay Fellowship.
 The fellowships support training of the scientists who will be spearheading environmental research, defining our global problems and developing and implementing solutions.
 Selection of Fellows is competitive based on superior academic ability, demonstrated leadership, relevance and quality of goals, experience related to environmental science and professional references.
 Applicants are evaluated by an interdisciplinary committee chaired by the Director of the Environmental Science Graduate Program.
 Students cannot nominate themselves for this fellowship.

 Graduate Associateships also provide students with a stipend, coverage of all full tuition and fees, and subsidized health insurance.
 These positions typically involve a 20-hour per week commitment to research, teaching, or administrative work.
 These are offered as a 2 semester match when your advisor provides funding.

 Graduate Research Associateships (GRA)

 These positions are provided by your advisor.
 Please reach out to potential faculty advisors to inquire about the availability of GRA positions.

 Graduate Teaching Associateships (GTA)

 The ESGP has agreements with four different colleges to provide a specified number of teaching assistants in the fields of biology, natural resources, chemistry, and engineering as a match to GRA funding provided by your advisor.
 Please reach out to your potential advisor about availability of GRA funding, which would then give you 2 semesters of GTA funding through EGSP.

 A Graduate Research Associate position is offered each year through the ESGP office.
-Once again, this is a match when your advisor provides GRA funding.
+Once again, this is a one year match when your advisor provides remaining years of funding.